Skip to main content

 Methods

-The BETTER-B investigators have conducted a randomized, double-blind, clinical trial in order to test the efficacy and cost-effectiveness of mirtazapine compared to a dummy drug in patients located in the UK, several European countries, Australia and New Zealand.
+The BETTER-B investigators conducted a randomized, double-blind, clinical trial in order to test the efficacy and cost-effectiveness of mirtazapine compared to a dummy drug in patients located in the UK, several European countries, Australia and New Zealand.
 The project also included an online survey, the production of a Europe-wide guide on the management of breathlessness in palliative and end-of-life care, and interviews with trial participants to understand their experiences.

 Summary of Findings